gruggeri/r_lunch_feb2021/README.md

-# Cartography in R: and introduction
+# Cartography in R: an introduction to vector data

 The vector data model represents the world using points, lines and polygons.